Kruemelino/EasyWPFThemeLib/README.md

 Nevertheless, this is a working status.
 Many controls still need to be revised.

 Known issues:
 * DataGrid: Cells in edit mode are displayed incorrectly.
+* ListView: GridViewColumnHeader are displayed incorrectly (Gripper etc).

 ![Light](./doc/Light.png)